[Last updated June 13, 2024]

 Caring for an older adult, such as a parent or spouse, can be rewarding — but it can also require significant time and resources.
 To alleviate some of the financial impacts, there are multiple tax-deductible expenses caregivers should know about.
-When you take a look at your caregiver expenses, consider the rules we cover here for the 2023 tax season.
+When taking a look at your caregiver expenses, consider the rules we cover here for tax season.

 A senior man sits at a table with a younger caregiver as she looks at a receipt.

 When caregivers incur expenses for providing care to a loved one, they may be able to deduct some of those expenses during tax time.
-Certain types of expenses are not eligible, though, so it’s important to know whether your expenses qualify.
+Certain expenses are not eligible, so it’s important to know whether your expenses qualify.
+First, we’ll go over some of the common qualifying expenses.
+Next, we’ll explain some of the requirements for those expenses to be tax deductible to the caregiver.

 Caregivers of seniors can deduct several itemized expenses related to caregiving.
 Eligible deductible expenses include:

-• •Assisted living and nursing home costs, when incurred for medical reasons.
+• Assisted living, nursing home, and home health aide costs, when incurred for medical reasons.

-• •Medical and therapeutic services, including physical and occupational therapy.
-This includes any copayments or deductibles that have not been reimbursed.
+• Medical and therapeutic services, including physical and occupational therapy.
+This includes any unreimbursed copayments and deductibles.

-Any costs not deemed necessary to the care of the older adult are ineligible and include:
+Keep in mind that not all expenses are tax deductible.
+Any costs not deemed necessary to the care of the older adult are ineligible and can include:

-• •Other non-care-related expenses, including life insurance policies, funeral costs, or travel recommended by a doctor for respite.
+• Other non-care-related expenses, including life insurance policies, funeral costs, and travel recommended by a doctor for respite.

-The IRS allows caregivers to deduct medical expenses they cover for their older adult dependents under certain circumstances:
+The IRS allows caregivers to deduct medical expenses they cover for their older adult dependents under the following circumstances:

-• •The older adult was the caregiver’s dependent at the time the expense was paid.
-The IRS can consider a taxpayer’s parent a dependent if they are a qualifying relative.
+• The older adult was the caregiver’s dependent at the time the expense was paid.
+The IRS considers a taxpayer’s parent a dependent if they are a qualifying relative.

-• •The amount of expenses they can deduct is more than 7.5% of their adjusted gross income (AGI).
-The IRS considers gross income to be “wages, dividends, capital gains, business income, retirement distributions,” and other income.
-The gross income is adjusted when subtracting “educator expenses, student loan interest, alimony payments or contributions to a retirement account.”
+• The amount of expenses they can deduct is more than 7.5% of their adjusted gross income (AGI).
 When a taxpayer tallies qualified medical expenses paid in a tax year, the amount over 7.5% of their AGI can be deducted.

 Tax credits for caregivers of older adults